brentonmdunn/151a-project/README.md

 - Validation accuracy: 25.31%
 - Test accuracy: 24.50%

+### Model 1 Results
-For **Model 1 (CNN)**, the training accuracy was 76.41%, but the validation accuracy dropped significantly to 19.15%, with the test accuracy further decreasing to 20.17%.
+For Model 1 **(CNN)**, the training accuracy was 76.41%, but the validation accuracy dropped significantly to 19.15%, with the test accuracy further decreasing to 20.17%.
 This indicates that the CNN model struggled to generalize to unseen data.
 <br>
 ![image](https://github.com/user-attachments/assets/0f06c556-aa20-495d-aa41-ff061334c6cd)
 <br>